Good Medicine - Medical School III - Cover

 “You and Elizaveta, ignoring everything else, were exactly in tune spiritually, and THAT is what made it possible for her to help you through all the ecclesiastical bullshit!
 I’d never have put up with it, and I’d have told you to walk away.
 That would have been better for your short-term mental and spiritual health, but in the long run, I think it would have hurt you, the parish, and the diocese.

 “Even though you aren’t going to be a clergyman, and you’re limiting your attendance at church, Mike Loucks is still, first and foremost, a spiritual creature.
 You keep a serious prayer rule, and you know I mostly can’t be bothered.
-You want to fast, and I take that with a shaker of salt.
+You want to fast, and I take that with an entire shaker of salt.
 You want to attend every service while I pick and choose except for Sunday Liturgy.
 There would be no end of tension in that regard.

 “That’s why, in the final analysis, I think it’ll be one of two girls.
 I think you can intuit which ones I’m thinking about — spiritually compatible, passionate, intelligent, strong, independent, and who want nothing more than to raise an Orthodox family.
 There’s a wildcard, of course, and that’s your new friend who simply has to, in effect, step across the aisle.
 I don’t think you know enough about her yet to consider her as more than another dalliance.”